-“For some people, this pose is about stretching and opening; for others, it’s learning to stabilize your joints with muscular effort,” says Annie Carpenter, founder of SmartFLOW Yoga.
-In this way, practicing Down Dog can help you build full-body strength and flexibility.
+“Downward Dog is the perfect pose to observe and correct your body’s imbalances,” adds Annie Carpenter, founder of SmartFLOW Yoga.
+“For some people, this pose is about stretching and opening; for others, it’s learning to stabilize your joints with muscular effort.”
+In this way, Downward Dog cultivates full-body strength and flexibility with intention and ease.

 Adho Mukha Svanasana (AH-doh MOO-kah shvah-NAHS-ah-nah)